ZhuangLab/storm-analysis/storm_analysis/multi_plane/README.txt

 find_offset.py - Estimate the frame offset between movies from different cameras.

+find_peaks_std.py - Configuration functions for multiplane fitting using the 3D-DAOSTORM approach to peak finding.

+fitting_mp.py - sa_library.fitting sub-classed for multiple planes,
-find_peaks_std.py - This does the peak finding and fitting.
+   this does the peak finding and fitting.

 kmeans_classifer.py - Given a codebook, classify the localizations into categories based on their relative signals (heights) in different